Last Updated: June 3, 2026

 Save the project.

-When Finished with the Exercise
+When Finished with Exercise 6.5

 The Resource Definition.mpp file should have the defined resources in the figure below.
+The resources you defined are highlighted using one of the flag fields to filter.

-Exercise 6: Define Resources for Master Project (30 minutes)
+Exercise 6.6: Define Resources for Master Project (30 minutes)

 Define the resources for your Master Project.

-When Finished with the Exercise
+When Finished with Exercise 6

 Your Master Project should have resources defined.

-Exercise 7: Complete Assignment Calculations (10 minutes)
+Exercise 6.7: Complete Assignment Calculations (10 minutes)

 Download